jotavare/42-resources/README.md

 | [Follina](https://www.youtube.com/watch?v=3ytqP1QvhUc) | Exploits the MSDT tool in Microsoft Office. | `Youtube` |

 #### GUIDES AND RESOURCES
-> _Guides and resources in general about important topics that may help with cyber security._
+> _Guides and resources in general about important topics that may help with cyber security or hacking._

 | Name | Description | Type |
 |------|-------------|------|